OWASP/CheatSheetSeries/cheatsheets/Choosing_and_Using_Security_Questions_Cheat_Sheet.md

 - briefly describe the importance of selecting a good security question / answer.
 - provide some guidance, along with some examples, of what constitutes bad vs. fair security questions.

-You may wish to refer your users to the [Good Security Questions](http://goodsecurityquestions.com/) web site for the latter.

 Furthermore, since adversaries will try the "forgot password" reset flow to reset a user's password (especially if they have compromised the side-channel, such as user's email account or their mobile device where they receive SMS text messages), is a good practice to minimize unintended and unauthorized information disclosure of the security questions.
 This may mean that you require the user to answer one security question before displaying any subsequent questions to be answered.
 In this manner, it does not allow an adversary an opportunity to research all the questions at once.
 Note however that this is contrary to the advice given on the [Forgot Password Cheat Sheet](Forgot_Password_Cheat_Sheet.md) and it may also be perceived as not being user-friendly by your sponsoring business unit, so again YMMV.

 Lastly, you should consider whether or not you should treat the security questions that a user will type in as a "password" type or simply as regular "text" input.
 The former can prevent shoulder-surfing attacks, but also cause more typos, so there is a trade-off.
 Perhaps the best advice is to give the user a choice; hide the text by treating it as "password" input type by default, but all the user to check a box that would display their security answers as clear text when checked.